sunfounder/galaxy-rvr/docs/source/lesson7_ultrasonic_avoid.rst

 And there we have it!
 Our Mars Rover now has a fully-assembled ultrasonic sensor module, ready to help it navigate like never before.
 Are you excited to see how it changes our Rover's obstacle detection abilities?
 Let's dive right into it!

-**Step 2: Exploring the World of Sound Waves with Ultrasonic module**
+**Step 2: Exploring the Ultrasonic Module**

-Meet the HC-SR04, our ultrasonic superhero!
+Let's get to know the HC-SR04, a powerful ultrasonic distance sensor.
 This tiny device can accurately measure distances from 2 cm up to 400 cm, all without touching a thing!
 Amazing, right?
 It's like having a superhero power!
 It can "see" the distances just by using sound waves, like how a bat navigates at night.

 It uses four superpowers, or rather, four pins to do its magic: